 International growth: We opened EF Singapore in January and kicked off what looks to be an extraordinary first programme there in September.
-We also opened a US office to support our alumni to fundraise from American investors.
 We ran recruitment events in 13 countries across three continents.

 Funds: We raised two new funds this year — the EF Singapore core fund and the £40m Entrepreneur First Next Stage fund, which allows us to invest an additional £70,000 in each company that forms during the UK programme and to keep supporting and investing in our alumni up to their Series A.